stimpy77/xio.js/README.md

 	   // ..
 	});

 In this example, the `get()` and `post()` operations are explicitly declared into the defined verb handler and wrapped with a promise, rather than internally wrapped into XHR/AJAX calls.
-You can mix-and-match both generated XHR calls (with the `methods` property) as well as custom implementations (with explicit `get`/`post`/etc properties) in the options argument; custom implementations will override any generated implementations if they conflict.
+You can mix-and-match both generated XHR calls (with the `methods` property) as well as custom implementations (with explicit `get`/`post`/etc properties) in the options argument.
+Custom implementations will override any generated implementations if they conflict.

 #### web server resource (asynchronous GET)